freenas/freenas-docs/userguide/system.rst

 updates.
 Note that some updates will automatically reboot the system after they are applied.

 .. warning:: Each update creates a boot environment.
+If the update process needs more space, it attempts to remove old boot environments.
+Boot environments marked with the *Keep* attribute as shown in :ref:`Boot` will not be removed.
+If space for a new boot environment is not available, the upgrade fails.
+Space on the boot device can be manually freed using :menuselection:`System --> Boot`.
-If the boot device does not have sufficient space to hold another boot environment, the upgrade will fail.
-If you need to create more space on the boot device, use :menuselection:`System --> Boot` to review the current boot environments and delete any that are no longer needed.
+   Review the boot environments and remove the *Keep* attribute or delete any boot environments that are no longer needed.

 Alternately, you can download the updates and apply them later.
 To do so, uncheck the :guilabel:`Apply updates after downloading` box